Manorialism: Abolition

 The last feudal dues in France were abolished at the French Revolution.
+The last patroonship was abolished in New York in the 1840s as a result of the Anti-Rent War.
 In parts of eastern Germany, the Rittergut manors of Junkers remained until World War II.
 In Quebec, the last feudal rents were paid in 1970 under the modified provisions of the Seigniorial Dues Abolition Act of 1935.